-1. Before any works associated with the development are undertaken a section 90 Aboriginal heritage impact permit (AHIP), must be obtained from the NSW Office of Environment and Heritage.
+1. Before any works associated with the development are undertaken a section 90 Aboriginal Heritage Impact Permit (AHIP), must be obtained from the NSW Office of Environment and Heritage.

-Reason: To ensure the disturbance of any Aboriginal heritage relics/sites have received the appropriate approvals before works commence.
+Reason: To ensure disturbance of any Aboriginal heritage relics/sites has received the appropriate approvals before works commence.